 The concept of social entrepreneurship.

-The general public raises awareness of the importance of this type of business.
+The public raises awareness of the importance of this type of business.

 Social entrepreneurship is the attempt to draw upon business techniques.
 To find solutions to social problems.

 This concept may be applied to a range of organizations.
-With different sizes, aims, and beliefs.
+With varied sizes, aims, and beliefs.